at-gmbh/terraform-template-azure-data-lake/README.md

 - __main.tf:__ Set up all Terraform providers.
 Create a resource group that holds the whole infrastructure.
 - __active_directory.tf:__ Create [service principals](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) that can authenticate to the data lakes.
 - __storage.tf:__ Create a storage account for external suppliers.
 They can upload all files to that storage account.
 Create the main data lake for all ETL processes.
-Create the backend for Synapse.
 - __databricks.tf:__ Create the databricks workspace and two Spark clusters.
--__synapse.tf:__ Create a Synapse workspace.
-After you are done processing all files with Spark in databricks, you can then load the cleaned data to synapse.
-Synapse is based on SQL -- and offers an MPP (massively parallel processing) engine.
-By using Synapse you can onboard everyone in the team that knows SQL, but doesn't know Spark / Python.
-From there, you can create Data Marts.
 - __data_factory.tf:__ Create an Azure Data Factory resource and connect all previous resources to it.
 - __locals.tf:__ Manage constant variables in this file.